nzymedefense/nzyme/README.md

 ## Installation and configuration on a Raspberry Pi 3

-## Compatibility matrix

-test with the other adapter

 ## Known issues

 * Some WiFi adapters will not report the MAC timestamp in the radiotap header.
 The field will simply be missing in Graylog.
 This is usually an issue with the driver.